Willgunter/Discord-Clone/README.md

     - ✅✅✅need to make spaces not allowed in server creation menu✅✅✅
     - make "profile" route more pretty
     - add delete server functionality (disable duplicate names --> use configServers list of servers that server list component has)
+    - instead of making messages faster (lame) put a "messages loading" and "message queing to send" alert or message when messages are not null or something idk

 - ✅✅✅Break up screen into 5 parts just like Discord (narrow left side bar, left list of channels, main chat area, list of users, and small little bar the left w settings and stuff) *will work on when I can display a freaking message*✅✅✅